prettydiff/wisdom/controversial_opinions.md

 These are my personal opinions about programming.
 These options aren't are based upon personal observations.

-## Why Software Fails at Hiring
-Hiring software developers is a self-inflicted mortal wound of business.
-There are no agreed upon conventions, credentials, education, or any other factor that determines competence in software.
-That lack of agreement is an indication of immaturity, faulty expectations, and bias.

-Other industries have solved this problem.
-For example there exists a common set of credentials for teachers, real estate agents, doctors, lawyers, truck drivers, police, fire fighters, electricians, and so forth.
-In any other industry if a given person lacks the minimum required credentials they cannot work for anybody at all.
-No excuses.
-This sets a common minimum baseline of competence, ethics, and accepted practice.

-Business appears to not want to solve this problem as software developers are typically viewed as a disposable cost center to the business.
-That means a business is certainly not going to directly invest in the advancement of a developer's technical education unless a regulatory action or contractual obligation requires otherwise.
-Developers are also viewed as lacking loyalty and willing to switch employment frequently.
-Developer can expect to achieve a 20% raise by switching employers every two years for the first decade of their career while only gaining perhaps a 3% raise from remaining loyal, so there is no incentive to retain developers or invest in them.

-This hiring problem is the result wanting the freedom of maximum selection from among a group of applicants without concern for the specifics of what you want to select, which is uncertainty avoidance.
-You cannot have your cake and eat it too.
-As a result software hiring is often a race to the bottom with low retention that results in over paying for the least qualified applicant.

-## How Education Factors Into Software
-Generally speaking education is defined as the following:

-* A bachelor's degree means a person can communicate, such as write emails with the appropriate levels of specificity.
-* A master's degree means a person can perform a profession with advanced critical and/or original reasoning.
-* A doctoral degree means a person can conduct research.

-From the most generalized of considerations that's it.
-Education means nothing more than those few things, but those few things are exceedingly important to certain careers.

-So, what does that mean for software?
-In most cases, nothing relevant.
-In most cases software skills can be self-taught.
-I am self-taught and can perform software development objectively better than many university educated developers with regards to speed of delivery, originality, and quality/speed of product.

-It is necessary to debunk many false assumptions of education.
-First, education exists as a formal model to expand knowledge with qualified guidance.
-Second, education is not a license to practice in any profession.
-For example you need a law license to practice law, but you need a law degree to apply for the licensing process.
-Education is a prerequisite but the license to practice is the license not the education.
-Third, education is not directly an indicator of performance or potential in any regard, but is indirectly strongly correlated with both performance and potential.
-Forth, education is frequently used to determine professional compatibility, such that people with similar educations will write software in similar ways.
-That is true, but it's also both extremely good and bad, because it's a monocultural where all benefits and consequences are greatly multiplied at considerable risk.

-Monoculture aside, a bachelors degree in computer science is little more than worthless.
-It costs a tremendous amount of money for an insufficient increase of value.
-My recommendation to get the most of your money is to get a communications degree and teach yourself programming.

-Graduate degrees, on the other hand, are extremely valuable to computer science.
-Graduate degrees, masters and doctorate, provide a substantially better education than what you can provide to yourself.
-Graduate degrees also increase your earning potential and probability of promotion in the corporate world.

-## How to Promote
-In most larger companies there are two separate paths of elevation:
-* Management of administration, often referred to as leadership.
-* Scientist, often referred to as a principle or technical fellow.

-The managers typically become the leaders of the organizations who own administrative, man power, and vision for an organization.
-Conversely, the scientists perform discovery, innovation, research, and risk analysis.
-Even the US military makes these distinctions with commissioned officers versus warrant officers.
-Both positions require extremely large amounts of effort in order for a person to achieve success, but they require personality traits that are diametrically opposed.

-To be successful as a manager of people/organizations you need an insane level of conscientiousness.
-Conscientiousness means an ability to perceive the world around you and all the numerous variables it comprises.
-Conscientiousness is often associated the factors of conservatism and administrative success such as dutifulness, orderliness, industriousness, patriotism, and various other rigidly perceived qualifiers associated with hard work.

-To be successful as a scientist you need some level of passion and innovation, which are highly correlated with creativity.
-Creativity is highly correlated with openness, which explains why software developers with a passion for software are willing to continue writing software outside of work and generally prefer open source contributions.
-Contrary to conscientiousness, which is associated with conservatism, creativity and openness are generally associated with personality traits associated with concepts of liberalism.
-Scientist personality types tend to prefer transparency and precision as primary personality traits.

-People are not self-aware enough to objectively determine whether they are more creative or more conscientious.
-Self-evaluations are biased towards the work product performed and that bias is magnified by the commitment and work required to elevate a developer's skills and managerial prowess.
-As such developers worthy of promotion should be tested to determine if they are more creative or more conscientious.
-The conclusion of such testing should serve as a very strong guide for which path a person should elevate into.

-A secondary factor to consider is that every organization has a greater demand for managerial leaders than it does for scientists.
-As such scientist type positions are more rare and more competitive.
-That means you must be substantially more intelligent than your managerial peers with an amazing ability to balance insane levels of objectivity, novelty, and creativity.
-A partial exception is the military where scientist types, warrant officers, are rare but the demand far out paces the available candidate pool almost guaranteeing early selection and promotion according to minimal acceptable criteria.

 ## How to Hire Developers
 If a business wants to select the most ideal candidate from a given pool of potential employees there are simple things to do.
 First, know exactly what you want.